 *Please note: Registration for the Half Marathon has sold out, but there are still spots left in the 5K and Full Marathon.

 The inaugural Silo District Marathon will be held Sunday, May 6, 2018.

 The full marathon will begin at 7:00am, and the half marathon + 5K will begin at 7:30am.

 Do I have to register to run?

-In order to participate in the 5k, half marathon, or full marathon, you must register.
+In order to participate in the 5k, half marathon, or full marathon, you must register prior to the race.

 Is this race certified?

 Yes, all courses are USATF certified.
-Given this is the inaugural Silo District Marathon, the course is not a Boston Marathon qualifying course.
+Our Marathon is a 2019 Boston Marathon qualifying course.

 How is the race timed?